 Columbia University employees (faculty or students) and visitors to the University can be reimbursed by PER for valid business and research-related expenses.
 Expenses must provide a clear benefit to the University and be necessary and reasonable.
 Please find below information relevant to submitting reimbursement receipts.
-All questions should be directed to firstname.lastname@example.org.
+For a complete overview of Columbia University’s TBER policies, please visit the Finance Gateway.
+All questions related to reimbursements within the Economics department should be directed to email@example.com.

 - General Information